psychdatascience/FDS-CourseOne/005_TU_git.md

 ### 2. Check Git Status

-- Always a good practice, check the status of your Git repository.
+- Always a good practice to check the status of your Git repository.

   ```
   $ git status